twitter/focus/README.md

 ## Linux Prerequisites

-Git 2.35+: get this through your distro's package manager or [download pre-built binaries or sources here](https://git-scm.com/downloads).
+*Install Git*: Git 2.35+: get this through your distro's package manager or [download pre-built binaries or sources here](https://git-scm.com/downloads).

-You'll need Bazel installed.
+*Install Bazel*: You'll need Bazel installed.
 See [these instructions](https://bazel.build/install/) for details on how to install on mainstream Linux distros.
 Alternative distros probably have a reasonable Bazel package available by now.

 ## Common